A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Ndlovu, The Art Of Hunting The African Elephant

 Ndlovu, The Art Of Hunting The African Elephant by Richard Harland (2005) is essential reading for all with an interest in this subject - destined to be a classic.
 Richard Harland, is a seasoned elephant hunter.
 In this book he gives a great deal of practical advice on just about all facets of hunting elephant.
-In addition, there is a photo gallery of live tuskers, the largest known from Southern Africa in the last twenty to thirty years, which is worth the price of admission itself.
-A great book.
+In addition, there is a photo gallery of live tuskers, the largest known from Southern Africa in the last twenty to thirty years.
+A great book but hard to find.

 African Epic: The Story Of Paul 'Kambada' Grobler